Phebi-AI/Live-Socket/README.md

 # Phebi-Live WebSocket Endpoint (C#)
 The Phebi-Live WebSocket Endpoint is to enable 3rd party Applications access to Phebi's realtime emotion analysis and speech-to-text transcription.

-The Phebi-Live does not support speaker diarization, it is highly recommended to have a separate socket and audio stream per speaker to ensure capturing the correct emotions for respondents.
+Phebi-Live does not support speaker diarization, it is highly recommended to have a separate socket and audio stream per speaker to ensure capturing the correct emotions for respondents.

 ## 1. The socket endpoint